The pkgmatch package

 #> $code

-#> [1] "odbc" "pkgload" "httr2" "gganimate" "gargle"
+#> [1] "odbc" "rsconnect" "pkgload" "xfun" "pak"

 And there are notable differences between the two sets of results.
-As also explained in the documentation for pkgmatch_similar_pkgs(), all internal function calls are locally cached, so that this function can be easily and quickly re-run with different values of llm_proportion.
+As also explained in the documentation for pkgmatch_similar_pkgs(), all internal function calls are locally cached, so that this function can be easily and quickly re-run with different values of lm_proportion.